castavridis/CGW18/README.md

 ### Social Aspects
 - Eep!
 Accidentally asked to join a [project](https://coffee-talks.glitch.me/) when trying to figure out how to see if I could "Save" it
 - Hmm: How do I follow people?
+- **You can ask for help!**

 ### Editor
+- Since the live page updates in real time, this is not a great platform for prompts.
+The browers brings the preview tab to the front, if open and updated
+- Sometimes a brand new project is made even though I'm the owner of the project I'm editing.
 - It was unclear that adding forward slashes `/` to the name of files would effectively place them in new directories.
   - Displaying files in a flat manner like `_/css/styles.css` could help reinforce path structure for students.
 - Glitch can connect to a GitHub repo, will need to test out that workflow and how commits might work